HigherOrderCO/Bend/docs/syntax.md

 Enum names must be unique, and should have at least one constructor.

 Each constructor is defined by a name followed by its fields.

-The `~` notation describes a recursive field.
+The `~` notation indicates a recursive field.
+To use `fold` statements with a type its recursive fields must be correctly marked with `~`.

 The constructor names inherit the name of their types and become functions (`Tree/Node` and `Tree/Leaf` in this case).
 The exact function they become depends on the encoding.

+Read [defining data types](./defining-data-types.md) to know more.

 ## Statements